Promoting Early Literacy Development Outdoors

-Children love exploring things in nature and being outside!
-Therefore, it is easy to tie-in literacy activities while enjoying such experiences as going on a walk or going camping!
-For example, a nature walk or scavenger hunt is a great way to introduce children to vocabulary words.
-These activities are also wonderful for helping children understand and practice using descriptive language.
-When you ask your child to look for a yellow flower or you point out a tree and mention to them that the bark is “rough,” you are providing them with examples of descriptive language.
-This will help them immensely when they are asked to write stories in school!
+Children love exploring nature and being outside!
+Nature walks and outdoor scavenger hunts are two ways to easily incorporate descriptive language and introduce your children to new vocabulary words.
+When you ask your child to look for a yellow flower or you point out a tree and mention to them that the bark is rough, you provide them with examples of descriptive language.
+This will help them immensely when they are asked to write stories in school.

 You can also visit one of the La Porte County Public Library location’s outdoor spaces to incorporate reading and the outdoors.
-Fish Lake, Rolling Prairie, Union Mills, Kingsford Heights, and Hanna branches each have designated outdoor educational spaces that can promote early literacy development in unique and fun ways!
-For example, Hanna is home to a storywalk that includes a short walking path with podiums that house pages from a children’s book.
-The whole path and all the podiums make up a complete book!
-These books are changed out regularly, so feel free to visit frequently!
-In addition, Union Mills has outdoor instruments with which children can make music.
-Music is an integral part of early literacy and experience with music can help prepare children for reading!
+Coolspring, Fish Lake, Rolling Prairie, Kingsford Heights, Hanna and Union Mills branches each have designated outdoor educational spaces that promote early literacy development in unique and fun ways!